jobayer-mojumder/angular9_google_0auth2/README.md

-# Google Oauth 2.0 with Angular 9
+# Google Oauth 2.0 with Angular 9 and Firebase

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.0.